 Nightlife and Market

-The beating heart of Phuket nightlife, Bangla Road in Patong, is notorious for its go-go bars and the somewhat pervasive gritty sin city vibe.
+The beating heart of Phuket nightlife, Bangla Road in Patong, is best known for its go-go bars and the somewhat pervasive gritty sin city vibe.
 But this neon-soaked red-light district also offers more laidback bars and disco clubs, along with live concerts and street performances.

 At night, the Walking Street in Phuket’s Old Town transforms into a giant night market, with hundreds of stalls lining up along the centre of the streets between rows of painted townhouses and lantern lights.
 Here, you can spend hours browsing handicrafts, shoes, t-shirts, and jewelry.
 Nearby, on Dibuk Road, the Indy Night Market, is where independent vendors set up shop to peddle handmade goods and handcrafted souvenirs.